mteune/mteune/README.md

 <h1>Hi there, internet community!👋</h1>

 <p>
 My name is Mariel Teune and I recently completed coding bootcamp and am excited to see what I can build with my newly acquired skills.
 I am an entrepreneur with a speciality in international marketing and trade, as well as a mother of three littles.
-Fun fact: 📷 I am also a professional photographer! <a href="http://lumikhastudio.com/">www.lumikhastudio.com</a>
+Fun fact: 📷 I am also a professional photographer!
+Check out my work at: <a href="http://lumikhastudio.com/">www.lumikhastudio.com</a>
 </p>

 <p>